Release Hours:

 Close-up of a Tesla car's front at Sunset

-Tesla vehicles must be towed on flatbeds or with all four wheels off the ground using dollies to avoid drivetrain damage.
-Never flat tow any Tesla model for transport distances.
+Tesla vehicles must be towed on a flatbed or with all four wheels off the ground using dollies.
+Never flat tow any Tesla model — the electric motors generate electricity when the wheels spin, which can destroy a $15,000-$25,000 drivetrain.

 Tesla Breakdown in Maryland?